wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Feature Set.md

 * Moderate learning curve for usage

 * Support for deployment to multiple cloud hosts.
-Currently, Digital Ocean, Exoscale, Linode, Vultr and AWS.
+Currently, Digital Ocean, Exoscale, Linode and Vultr.
 If you develop a problem or issue with the cloud host you have deployed to, simply perform a frictionless redeploy to another of the supported VPS cloud host providers

 * Easily choose the machine sizes that you want to deploy to, depending on what capacity you need